danieltj27/verifiedprofiles/README.md

 2. Verified users can choose to show or hide their badge.
 3. Verify groups to automatically verify all group members.

+## Donate

+You can say thank you by sending a [donation via PayPal](https://www.paypal.com/paypalme/dtj27).
+Totally optional.

 ## Feedback

 Please submit all feedback as an [issue on GitHub](https://github.com/danieltj27/verifiedprofiles/issues).
 Pull requests are welcome.